GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 bowtie2 -L 14 -p 2 -N 1 -x $bowtie2_LTR_index -U R1_virusLTR5_edge.fastq | grep "LTR5" | awk '{print $1}' | grep -v "^@"  > readID_LTR5Found.txt
 ```

--L represent the seed substring (minimum 3 and maximum LTR length), -N the number of mismatch in the initial seed alignment (0 or 1), -x the bowtie2 index, -U specifies that data are unpaired.
+-L represent the seed substring (minimum 3 and maximum LTR length), -N the number of mismatches in the initial seed alignment (0 or 1), -x the bowtie2 index, -U specifies that data are unpaired.

 Intersect the results with R1/R2 to only get reads containing the linker and LTR sequences.